 The total unearned incepted claims must be reported here.
 That includes ALAE, ULAE and bad debt provision and should be considered as exclusively the claims portion of line 8 which reports all future costs.
 This should be a negative entry.
 Explanation for any difference between Line 8 and Line 20 must be included within the ASR990 comments.

 This entry will be used in conjunction with line 19 to produce the unearned loss ratio to compare with the SAO template as described in the Guidance for Line 19.
-As detailed in the guidance for Line 19, at Q4, Lloyd’s will check that the unearned incepted loss ratio is not less than the value identified by the Signing Actuary by reporting year.
+As detailed in the guidance for Line 19, for the annual return (ASR), Lloyd’s will check that the unearned incepted loss ratio is not less than the value identified by the Signing Actuary by reporting year.
 However, Lloyd’s will no longer perform this check at other quarters.

 This is expected to be estimated on a consistent basis to the Signing Actuary but does not have to be the same amount.
 The amount is expected to be negative.